Digital Footprints: How to Manage and Protect Yourself and Your Kids Online

 DisobeyArt/Shutterstock.com

 Online shopping is another common means by which we add to our digital footprint.
-From simply logging onto a shopping site to using a coupon to subscribing to a brand’s newsletter will create a digital record of your activity.
+Simply logging onto a shopping site, using a coupon, subscribing to a brand’s newsletter with your email address… all of these will create a digital record of your activity and add to your online footprint.

 Digital Footprint on Social Media